-Milan is located in Northern Italy, so in many ways it feels more French than Italian — at least when compared to southern Italy.
+Milan is located in Northern Italy, so it has a good amount of French and Swiss influence — especially when compared to southern Italy.
 Milan is also more expensive than many other cities in Italy since it’s the country’s business center.
 Hotel rates can skyrocket when there is a big convention in town, but that doesn’t really affect hostel rates.
-The city isn’t much of a tourist attraction, but Leonardo da Vinci’s The Last Supper and the amazing Duomo Cathedral are the two main draws.
+The city isn’t a huge a tourist attraction, but Leonardo da Vinci’s The Last Supper and the amazing Duomo Cathedral are the two main draws.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.